 The Anemone blanda ‘White Splendour’ is a perennial from the Ranunculaceae family.
 The Anemone blanda is originally from southeastern Europe to central Asia.
 The common name is windflower.

-The name Anemone comes from the Greek word anemos which means wind.
-The word blanda comes from the Latin word blandus which means charming.
+The name Anemone is derived from the Greek word "anemos" which means "wind".
+The word "blanda" comes from the Latin word "blandus" which means "charming".

 The Anemone blanda ‘White Splendour’ is a tuber.
 The tuber looks more like a thickened root and it is hard to tell which side is up.
 When in doubt you can plant it on its side.
 The tuber slowly grows bigger.

-It is best to plant the tubers in fall.
-By soaking the tubers in a bowl of water for about 12 hours before planting you will get a better bloom in spring.
+It is best to plant the tubers in the fall.
+By soaking the tubers in a bowl of water for about 12 hours before planting, you will get a better bloom in the spring.
 The roots will be able to penetrate the tuber skin more easily this way.
-Usually you plant tubers and bulbs at a depth of twice the bulb size, but the tubers of this windflower are better planted deeper.
-About 7 cm (2.8 inches) is fine.
+Normally, tubers and bulbs are planted at a depth of twice their size, but it is better to plant the tubers of this windflower a bit deeper.
+About 7 cm (3 inches) is fine.

-The Anemone blanda ‘White Splendour’ tolerates clay soil and prefers a sunny spot or a little shade and well-drained soil.
+The Anemone blanda ‘White Splendour’ tolerates clay soil and prefers a sunny to lightly shaded location with well-drained soil.

-After bloom in spring the leaves disappear and reemerge next spring.
-This makes the Anemone blanda ‘White Splendour’ very suitable for planting under a deciduous shrub or between plants that emerge later in the season like for example the Asclepias tuberosa (Butterfly weed).
-The windflower is also very suitable for rock gardens.
-You can use the windflower as groundcover but because the leaves disappear at the beginning of the summer that does not seem a good option to me.
+After blooming in the spring, the leaves disappear, only to re-emerge the following spring.
+This makes the Anemone blanda ‘White Splendour’ very suitable for planting under deciduous shrubs or between plants that emerge later in the spring, such as Asclepias tuberosa (Butterfly weed).
+The windflower is also great for rock gardens.
+You can use the windflower as groundcover, but because the leaves disappear at the beginning of the summer that does not seem a good option to me.

 Attracts bees: no